bettersg/call-home-site/src/pages/faqs.md

           also provide development support to maintain the service and build new features to help migrant workers stay connected to their loved ones back home.
+      - type: grid_item
+        title: Why donate to Call Home?
+Why not sponsor calling cards directly?
+        content: >-
+          Existing solutions do not work well for every migrant worker.
+For many workers, their families back home do not have stable internet access or cannot afford data plans that make WhatsApp or Viber calls possible.
+Workers often spend $30-40 each month on calling cards alone, not including data plans they purchase to access other services.
+The high cost of calls forces them to limit the amount of time they speak to their loved ones for.\

+          \

+          Due to the COVID-19 situation, many migrant workers have yet to return to work, and are not receiving any income.
+Purchasing calling cards becomes a luxury they cannot afford.
+For the lucky few that have returned to work, going out to purchase calling cards from stores are out of the question, due to tight movement restrictions.
+As a result, in times where migrant workers need to lean on their closest family the most, they aren't able to do so.
+Call Home aims to fill that gap.
     enable_cards: true
     grid_cols: two
     has_border: false